lifaon74/rx-js-light/src/documentation/tutorial.md

 Calling `subscribe` starts the interval timer, and the provided callback (`emit`) will log `tick` every 500ms.

-The last step is to release resources, when we don't want to receive more values, by calling `unsubscribe`:
+The last step is to release resources, when we're done with this Observable, by calling `unsubscribe`:

 ```ts
 // we unsubscribe in 2100ms, this give us the time to see the timer tick 4 times